-At the time, a play called Camelot was running on Broadway.
+At the time, a play called Camelot appeared on Broadway.
 Jackie focused on the ending lyrics of an Alan Jay Lerner song from the play.
 She told White, “The lines he loved to hear were: ‘Don’t let it be forgot, that once there was a spot, for one brief shining moment that was known as Camelot’.”

 White dictated a thousand-word story later that night to his editors at Life magazine from the servants’ quarters at the Kennedy compound.
-The editors objected to some of the Camelot lines as overwrought.
+The editors then objected to some of the Camelot lines as overwrought.

-Jackie objected to the changes, and the Life editors complied with her wishes.
+But Jackie objected to the changes, and the Life editors complied with her wishes.

 After the Camelot quote, she penciled in a line – twice — “and it will never be that way again!”